Photos, Videos, Events, Promotions & Jobs

 The City of Austin has taken steps to ensure its customers have uninterrupted access to utility services.
 Immediate assistance is available to its customers.
 Austin Energy, which manages customer care and billing for all City of Austin utilities, also offers several programs that help customers stay on track with their utility bills:

-Both City of Austin Utilities Payment Centers are closed as of March 18.
+Both City of Austin Utilities Payment Centers are closed to the public.
 Click here to learn more about other ways customers can pay their utility bill.

 Residential and commercial utility customers can contact the Customer Care Contact Center at (512) 494-9400, apply at austinbillhelp.com, or email email@example.com with any questions.
 Options include emergency assistance, special payment arrangements, and discounts according to income guidelines.